championballer/LFmT/javascript/README.md

 arr.shift(); - returns and removes the first element of the array arr.pop(); - returns and removes the last element of the array

+arr.join(delimiter) : joins the elements of the array separated by a delimiter such as ','.

+arr.concat(arr2) : to add all the elements of one list to another, and returns a new array